-, 05 February, 2020 / 3:48 AM
+Lagos, 05 February, 2020 / 3:48 am (ACI Africa).

 Following increased cases of abductions and murder targeting Christians in the West African nation of Nigeria, the most recent case being the killing of the 18-year-old seminarian Michael Nnadi, the retired Archbishop of Lagos, Anthony Olubunmi Cardinal Okogie has faulted claims by government officials that Boko Haram has been defeated and said President Muhammadu Buhari and some members of his administration have a task of defending themselves before God.

 “Any government spokesman, presidential media assistant or service chief, who says that Boko Haram has been defeated, will be answerable to God for every life that Boko Haram has destroyed,” Cardinal Okogie stated in his Tuesday, February 4 open letter that lists various murders attributed to “a faction of Boko Haram under the banner of Islamic State of West Africa Province (ISWAP)” since last December.